JaWarrior12/constitution-rewrite/constitution.md

 ## d.
 Discord Server
 - i.
 The discord server of the Hellenic League is part of the clan, and as such all actions associated with the discord server are bound by the constitution.
 - ii.
 The role of "Administrator" is legally bound by the constitution, the duties associated with the "Administrator" role are the responsibility of the Archons and their ministers.
-## e.
-External Organizations
-- i.
-Any organization acting on behalf of, or in combination with the Hellenic League must have its existence (Not necessarily its activities) revealed to the Assembly.
-Such organizations are classified as External Organizations.
-- ii.
-External Organizations are prohibited from holding any power over HL, all actions by External Organizations concerning HL, Hellenes, or the General Assembly, must be reported to the senate.
 # 4. Distribution
 ## a.
 Distribution Systems
 - i.
 Payments are made to people that help and are proportional to the profit produced.